-Third, the LIC, on behalf of the whole church, evaluates the intern to enhance, empower, and nurture the intern's learning crafting and leaning into learning goals for the sake of formation.
+Third, the LIC, on behalf of the whole church, evaluates the Intern to enhance, empower, and nurture the Intern's learning crafting and leaning into learning goals for the sake of formation.
 The LIC formally evaluates the learning goals for the sake of formation.
-The LIC formally evaluates the learning ministry mid-way through the internship and at the end of the internship.
+The LIC formally evaluates the Intern's progress toward competency in ministry mid-way through the internship and at the end of the internship.
 A separate handbook details the full evaluative responsibilities of the LIC.

-The Internship Committee
+The Lay Internship Committee